There is a lot to see in Santiago – And you have a whole day to explore the hip and rusty, historical and local, secret and most famous spots!

 HIT THE BAR OR HAVE LUNCH?

-Your freelance Wally will offer up his best advice and recommendations over a drink.
+1:00pm: We finish off the morning part of the tour and your freelance Wally will offer up his best advice and recommendations over a nice lunch.
 Feel free to ask any questions.
-The bar serves up a cheap and delicious lunch which often people like to have after the tour.
 Don’t forget this is a pay-what-you-feel tour, the enjoyment levels are on and the pressure level is off!
 A tour for tips also with tips, the best ones you can get of Santiago!

 3:00pm: Back at the Museum to start the second part of the tour!

 3:30pm: After introductions, we head around the corner to Bellas Artes where you will see some of Santiago’s most symbolic street art..
 A few stops before we hit up Plaza De Armas where you will learn more about the street dogs and what makes Santiago tick.

 PLAZA DE ARMAS